 2009 Korematsu Center Advocacy Fellow

-Taki is serving as the Korematsu Center Advocacy Fellow during the fall of 2009, after graduating from Harvard Law School this past year.
+Taki served as the Korematsu Center Advocacy Fellow during the fall of 2009, after graduating from Harvard Law School.
 During law school, Taki was a contributing author for the Encyclopedia of the Supreme Court of the United States, and Newberg on Class Actions, and also helped to update the textbook "Civil Procedure: Doctrine Practice and Context" by Subrin, Minow, Brodin and Main.
 He was also a member of the Student Animal Legal Defense Fund and the Harvard Journal of Law and Technology.
 Prior to law school, he earned his bachelor's degree in philosophy from Northwestern University, with honors, and then served as the Director of Forensics at Reed College.
-He greatly enjoys the Pacific Northwest, and also plays soccer and flamenco guitar.
+He is now practicing with the Pacifica Law Group in Seattle, Washington.